Canada’s Doug Ford wins Ontario election focused on Trump’s tariffs

 North Korea says it launched cruise missiles in message to ‘enemies’

-The PC Party had won at least 74 seats in the 124-member Legislative Assembly of Ontario and was leading in six other districts as of Thursday night, according to a tally by the Canadian Broadcasting Corporation.
+The PC Party had won at least 74 seats in the 124-member Legislative Assembly of Ontario and was leading in seven other districts as of Thursday night, according to a tally by the Canadian Broadcasting Corporation.

+“We’re going to make sure we protect the people of Ontario and protect their families, and their jobs and businesses,” Ford, 60, told CTV News after his win.

+“I’ll fight tooth and nail against Donald Trump.
+I’ll promise you that.”

-Ford, who often sported a “Canada is Not for Sale” hat and styled himself as Captain Canada throughout his election campaign, called the vote more than a year early, arguing that he should have a stronger mandate to navigate four years of potential economic chaos under Trump.
+Ford, who often sported a “Canada is Not for Sale” hat and styled himself as Captain Canada throughout his election campaign, called the vote more than a year early, arguing that he should have a stronger mandate to navigate years of potential economic chaos under Trump.

+“This is gonna be a battle for the next four years,” Ford said last month as he called the snap election.
+“I want to make sure I have a strong mandate to outlast President Trump.”

-During his election campaign, Ford made two trips to Washington, DC, and made numerous appearances on US networks such as Fox News and CNN to lobby against the tariffs.
+During his campaign, Ford twice travelled to Washington, DC, and made numerous appearances on US networks such as Fox News and CNN to lobby against the tariffs and position himself as a spokesman for Canada as a whole.

+Earlier this week, he said he would impose a tariff on electricity sent from the province to the US if Trump went ahead with his threatened trade measures.

+Ontario, which surrounds Toronto and is home to about 40 percent of Canada’s population of some 40 million people, is highly dependent on trade with the US.

 Trump, who had agreed to a 30-day pause on his threatened tariffs on Canada and Mexico pending negotiations on border security, said on Thursday that the 25-percent levies would go into effect on March 4.